smosix/go-cardless-js/README.md

 ### Testing!

-add to your .env the key
+add a .env with the key format below to run the testing

 GOCARDLESSS_SANDBOX_TEST_KEY= 'your sandbox go cardless token'

+I suggest avoiding using your live account for this as it WILL create a lot of dummy records.

 ### Apis: